Demand Reduction: A Comparative Difference To Education And Awareness-Raising

 Model Defining Demand Reduction

-There are a number of steps that you should follow when designing a demand reduction campaign for illegal wildlife consumption.
-In summary, these steps are:
+There are a number of steps that you should follow when designing a demand reduction campaign for illegal wildlife consumption, these steps are:

 - Identify the user groups for each of the different products or different uses